A Shocking Amount of the Web is Machine Translated: Insights from Multi-Way Parallelism: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Experiments with both QE (\autoref{analysis:bitext}) and LASER (see \autoref{analysis:laser}) strongly suggest that highly multi-way parallel translations are generated by MT.
-In lower resource languages, \emph{most} translations are multi-way parallel (\autoref{analysis:mwp}), suggesting that MT content dominates translation content.
-Furthermore, a large fraction of the \emph{total} sentences in lower resource languages have at least one translation (\autoref{analysis:lotsoftranslations}), implying that a large fraction of the \emph{total web} in those languages is MT generated.
+Experiments with QE (see \autoref{analysis:bitext}) strongly suggest that highly multi-way parallel translations are generated by MT.
+In lower resource languages, \emph{most} translations are multi-way parallel (see \autoref{analysis:mwp}), suggesting that MT content dominates translation content.
+Furthermore, a large fraction of the \emph{total} sentences in lower resource languages have at least one translation (see \autoref{analysis:lotsoftranslations}), implying that a large fraction of the \emph{total web} in those languages is MT generated.

-Several observations point to a selection bias in the \emph{type} of data which is translated into many languages, compared to data translated into a single language: it is shorter and more predictable (\autoref{analysis:monolingual}), and substantially more likely to be from the \topic{Conversation \& Opinion} topic (\autoref{analysis:topic}).
+Several observations point to a selection bias in the \emph{type} of data which is translated into many languages, compared to data translated into a single language: it is shorter and more predictable (see \autoref{analysis:monolingual}), and substantially more likely to be from the \topic{Conversation \& Opinion} topic (see \autoref{analysis:topic}).
 Since translations of this data constitute a substantial portion of the total data in low-resource languages, this bias will also appear in low resource languages.

-Investigation of the increase in \topic{Conversation \& Opinion} data by the authors suggest that this selection bias is the result of low quality content (likely produced to generate ad revenue) being translated via MT en masse into many lower resource languages (again likely for the purpose of generating ad revenue).
+An investigation into the increase in \topic{Conversation \& Opinion} data suggests that this selection bias is the result of low quality content (likely produced to generate ad revenue) being translated via MT en masse into many lower resource languages (again likely for the purpose of generating ad revenue).
 It also suggests that such data originates in English and is translated into other languages.
 Additional investigation would be required to understand if this finding generalizes to other topics, languages, and levels of multi-way parallelism.

-Our findings also point to some ways to address the problem of MT output in web-scraped training data: It suggests that MT detection, which has typically been proposed to filter bitext, could also be helpful in filtering monolingual text in lower resource languages.
+Our findings also suggest some ways to address the problem of MT output in web-scraped training data: MT detection, which has typically been proposed to filter bitext, could also help to filter monolingual text in lower resource languages.
 It also suggests that multi-way parallelism is a promising way to detect low quality, machine translated data, especially in lower resource languages, to filter both bilingual and monolingual data.